NeuroTechX/moabb/README.md

 You might be interested in [MOABB documentation][link_moabb_docs]

-### Running with docker
+### Moabb and docker

 Moabb has a default image to run the benchmark.
-You have two options to download this image.
-You can build from scratch or pull from docker hub. **We recommend to pull from docker hub**.
+You have two options to download this
+image: build from scratch or pull from the docker hub. **We recommend pulling from the docker hub**.

-If was your first time using docker, you will need to **install the docker** and **login** on docker hub.
-We recommend the [official](https://docs.docker.com/desktop/install/linux-install/) docker documentation for this step, it is very important to follow the instructions.
+If this were your first time using docker, you would need to **install the docker** and **login** on docker hub.
+We recommend the [official](https://docs.docker.com/desktop/install/linux-install/) docker documentation for this step, it is essential to follow the instructions.

-After installing docker, you can pull the image from docker hub:
+After installing docker, you can pull the image from the docker hub:

 ```bash
 docker pull baristimunha/moabb